 Help develop more resources for social workers working with autistic people and people with learning disabilities

-This important work was supported by the Department of Health and Social Care (DHSC) and developed in consultation with the sector, including people with lived experience.
+This important work was commissioned by the Department of Health and Social Care (DHSC) and developed in consultation with the sector, including people with lived experience.

 We are now developing additional resources and activities to support social workers working with autistic people and individuals with learning disabilities to help embed the frameworks into social work practice.